 You won’t be able to drive while your condition is unstable and while you’re having treatment.
 However, once your condition is controlled you may be able to return to driving, as long as you don’t have side-effects from your medicines.

-If you have schizophrenia, you must contact the Driver and Vehicle Licensing Agency (DVLA) to tell them.
+If you have schizophrenia, it’s the law that you must contact the Driver and Vehicle Licensing Agency (DVLA) to tell them.
 You’ll be asked to complete a form about your condition and treatment.
-You will also need to give your permission for the DVLA to contact the doctor managing your treatment.
-If you don’t, you won’t legally be allowed to drive and your insurance may not be valid.
+You’ll also need to give your permission for the DVLA to contact the doctor managing your treatment.

 You won’t be allowed to drive at all during an acute psychotic phase or a crisis (if you’re very unwell or at risk of hurting yourself or others).
 However, after three months of treatment you may be allowed to drive a car or motorcycle if: